70 Kids Cooking Activities: Ways You Can Get Your Child Involved in the Kitchen

 45. Set out plates for the meal

-46. Set the timer for what needs to go in the oven
+46. Set the timer for the oven

 48. Open cans

-49. Open packages of ingredients
+49. Open ingredient packages

-50. Wipe off front of dishwasher
+50. Wipe off the front of the dishwasher

 51. Rinse off vegetables